tunderdomb/salamandra/README.md

 ==========

 Do you like web apps?
 Do you like *writing* web apps?
-Ever thought that project scaffolding could be less painful and straightforward?
+Ever thought that project scaffolding could be less painful and more straightforward?

 Use salamandra to quickly make a project, easily create pages and serve the app with express.

+**NOTE: this module is work in progress**

 ## Install